 - Pharmacoepidemiology: Drug effects and outcomes

-- Contemporary issues related to medication and drug therapy
+- Contemporary issues related to drug therapy

 Employment Outlook and Salary Information

 Clinical pharmacologists must work alongside a licensed medical doctor in order to administer medication and perform procedures while conducting clinical trials.
-Some clinical pharmacologists decide to obtain their medical degree as well, giving them the autonomy to work without a medical doctor's assistance.
+Some clinical pharmacologists decide to obtain their medical degree as well, giving them the independence to work without a medical doctor's assistance.